WHAT ARE NERVES?

 More severe physiological changes in the spine, such as disc bulges or loss of disc height, scarring, swelling, bony overgrowth or vertebral slipping (spondylolisthesis) can also cause changes to the space the nerve travels through and result in compression, although these are far less common.

 HOW LONG WILL THE PAIN FROM THE TRAPPED NERVE LAST?

 Symptoms of trapped nerves will often resolve over a 12-week period, either spontaneously or as a result of intervention.
 Treatments can range from the conservative to the surgical.

 Conservative treatment normally begins with use of non-steroidal anti-inflammatory medication that can be prescribed by your GP.
 The next port-of-call is to be assessed by a Chartered Physiotherapist.
 A physiotherapist will be able to help you to discover the potential cause for a trapped nerve, restore range of movement and function to the affected areas, reduce your pain levels, improve on poor posture, and give you the tools to help prevent further recurrence of this condition.
 Further conservative therapy, such as injections and splinting, and their usefulness to you, can be explored with your therapist.

 In more severe cases, and depending on the structural causes of the nerve entrapment, surgical options are available.

 Trapped nerves can cause problems ranging from minor damage and swelling/irritation, to more long-lasting and severe damage leading to permanent changes.
-It is, therefore, important to get yourself assessed by a Physiotherapist if you feel you are suffering from this.
-If you are currently struggling with a trapped nerve, or pain that you feel could be related to this, then our team of skilled Physiotherapists are here to help.
+It is, therefore, important to get yourself assessed by a physiotherapist if you feel you are suffering from this.
+If you are currently struggling with a trapped nerve, or pain that you feel could be related to this, then our team of skilled physiotherapists in Poole and Bournemouth clinics are here to help.
 You can contact us at the clinic on 01202 725 090 or on firstname.lastname@example.org